SELF-HQ/self-chain-core/README.md

 **Patent-pending technology.** See [proofofai.com](https://proofofai.com) for the public PoAI specification.

-*© 2026 SELF Technology.
-All rights reserved.*
+*© 2026 SELF Technology Ltd. All rights reserved.*